dylan906/satvis/README.md

 #   [ 1.41076435  1.6559796   1.83313801  1.96935546]]]
 ```

+Before we examine the outputs, note the format of sensor/target id.
+Note that the value of "id" can be any format; here we are using `str`s and `int`s, but you can use anything.

+Now onto the outputs.
 First let's look at `tree`:
 - Target `3`/sensor `B`, target `1`/sensor `A`, and target `2`/sensor `B` can see each other from 0-3.
 - There are no `Interval`s in the `IntervalTree` for target `1`/sensor `B`, target `2`/sensor `A`, or target `3`/sensor `A`; none of these target/sensor pairs can see each other over `time`.
+- Note that the order of `Interval`s in `tree` are not time-ordered; this is because `IntervalTree`s do *not* preserve order.
+- The order of arrays in `vis` corresponds to the order of inputs in `targets` and `sensors`.

 Now we examine `vis`:
 - The output `vis` array is (M, N, T), where M is the number of sensors, N is the number of targets, and T is the length of the time array.